dragonjt2/Lizard/Planned_Changes.md

-Make start scripts better (on windows make app hide in taskbar "show hidden items" tab) Add some small cooldowns to prevent spam add a help command to show docs, link to github readme (not yet public) and my kofi.
-Make Github docs better, easier to follow, troubleshooting steps, venv setup/conda, linux setup
+Make start scripts better (on windows make app hide in taskbar "show hidden items" tab) Make Github docs better, easier to follow, troubleshooting steps, venv setup/conda, linux setup

 Add admin only way of pausing lizard joining voice chat for a amount of time